 A field of grass—uh, really?
 What am I supposed to do there?
-And, more importantly, what am I going to do there with my dogs?
-These were my actual thoughts while scouring maps for fun pit stops on our road trip through the Midwest.
-Many national and state park campgrounds fill up fast during the summer months, so I was on the hunt for other dog-friendly places with room to explore.
-It wasn’t until we actually arrived at our first national grassland that I realized what a gem we had stumbled upon!
+And, more importantly, what am I going to do with my dogs?
+These were my actual thoughts as I scoured the map for fun pit stops on our road trip through the Midwest.
+Many national and state park campgrounds fill up fast during the summer months, so I was on the hunt for other dog friendly places with room to explore.
+It wasn’t until I arrived at Pawnee National Grassland with my dogs that I realized what a gem we’d stumbled upon!

 The grasslands were originally home to native tribes and vast herds of bison, elk, and other wildlife.
-In the 1860s, incoming settlers saw these expansive lands as prime locations for hunting and agriculture.
+In the 1860s, European settlers arrived and saw these expansive lands as prime locations for hunting and agriculture.
 These farmers, however, were not accustomed to managing the arid soils of the grasslands, particularly during years of drought.

-Without the native grasses to hold down the thin topsoil, the dry, sandy dirt blew away with little effort.
-This triggered the Dust Bowl period of the 1930s—20,000-foot walls of blowing dust and sand drifts 10 feet high ripping across the Midwest.
+Without the native grasses to hold down the thin topsoil, the dry, sandy dirt simply blew away.
+This triggered the Dust Bowl period of the 1930s, when 20,000-foot walls of blowing dust and sand ripped across the Midwest.
 Finally, the government stepped in during the Great Depression to purchase the land from farmers.
 This helped the families with financial troubles and benefited the land as they began to restore the original ecosystem.

 The national grasslands are now managed by the Unites States Forest Service – which is great news for those of us traveling with pets!
 The Forest Service works to maintain the natural ecosystem while also developing land management techniques that provide sustainable habitats for livestock and the native species.
-And on top of that, they work to make these lands accessible to all of us!
+And on top of that, they work to make these lands accessible to us all!

 There are 20 national grasslands across the United States, most of which are located west of the Mississippi River and east of the Rocky Mountains.
-Visit the National Grasslands online for more details and the contact information for the Forest Service Ranger District managing each location.
+Visit the National Grasslands website for more details and contact information for the Forest Service Ranger District managing each location.

-Driving to Pawnee National Grassland feels like you’re heading into the middle of nowhere as you leave the pavement for a few long dirt roads.
+As you leave the pavement for a few long dirt roads, driving to Pawnee National Grassland feels like you’re heading into the middle of nowhere.
 After crossing cattle guards (and possibly waiting for a herd of cows to mosey by), follow the signs to Pawnee Buttes Trailhead.
 Cresting a hill, the buttes jutting up from this otherwise smoothly flowing landscape suddenly appear.
-It’s almost a surprise, even though you’ve been expecting to see them.
+It’s almost a surprise, even though you’re expecting them.

 At the trailhead, you’ll find bathrooms, picnic tables, and a sign with general trail and landscape information.
-Hit the trail with your dog for a relatively easy 4-mile hike (roundtrip) to see Pawnee Buttes close-up.
-Or, for a shorter hike, just head to the viewpoint (about 1-mile roundtrip).
+Hit the trail with your dog for a relatively easy 4-mile roundtrip hike to see Pawnee Buttes close-up.
+Or, for a shorter hike, just head to the viewpoint, which is about 1 mile, roundtrip.

-If you plan to spend the night in the grasslands, there are several locations along the trailhead road suitable for dispersed camping.
-Or opt for the campground, about 45 minutes away at the Crow Valley Recreation Area, in the eastern section of preserve.
+If you’re planning to spend the night, there are several locations along the trailhead road suitable for dispersed camping.
+Or opt for the campground.
+It’s about 45 minutes away at the Crow Valley Recreation Area in the eastern section of preserve.

-The Buffalo Gap National Grasslands wind across the southwestern corner of South Dakota in a sort of stretched out S-shape.
+The Buffalo Gap National Grasslands wind across the southwestern corner of South Dakota in a stretched-out S-shape.
 The northern portion hooks around Badlands National Park and is just a few minutes from the National Grasslands Visitor Center in Wall, South Dakota.

-Make a point to stop by the Visitor Center before you head into the grasslands; they can provide maps and suggestions for making the most of your visit.
-This area is a good spot to camp if you want to visit Badlands National Park, but want a little more freedom for your dog.
-The views combined with the peace and quiet make for an outstanding campsite.
-And Cool Whip recommends getting up nice and close to the edge if any dogs want to give their mom a good scare!
+Make a point to stop by the Visitor Center before you head into the grasslands.
+They can provide maps and suggestions for making the most of your visit.
+This area is a good spot to camp if you want to visit Badlands National Park, but want more freedom for your dog.
+The views combined with the peace and quiet make for outstanding camping.

-National grasslands are a wonderful place to visit with your dog, especially when you respect the rules and keep your dog under your control at all times.
+National grasslands are a wonderful place to visit with your dogs — especially when you respect the rules and keep your dog under control at all times.
 This is not just for the safety of other visitors and local wildlife, but also for you and your dog.
-The tall grasses can hide cliffs and small cacti—nothing you want to stumble into.
+The tall grasses can hide cliffs and small cacti, which you don’t want to stumble into.
 Also, certain areas of the grasslands are used for livestock grazing, so you never know when you’ll wake up to find a cow has stopped by for morning coffee.
 Keep an eye on your furry adventure pals and have a pawsome visit!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.